As you may have noticed, there’s been a war on recently.

 Thank God for Western Civilisation, that unbroken yet fragile legacy of faltering progress (2 steps forward, one step back) that we can trace all the way from Ancient Greece, Rome, Magna Carta, the Renaissance, the Bill of Rights, the American declaration of Independence, the outlawing of slavery, universal suffrage, the Allies victory over The Nazis, peace in Western Europe, the managed withdrawal from the British Empire, the cold war victory over Soviet Communism and so on right up until the current day.

 Thank God for secular democracy and the separation of church and state.
 Thank God for the right to challenge Catholic, Protestant and Islamic extremism.
 Thank God for the right to criticise the barbaric and misogynistic theocracies of Saudi Arabia and The Taliban in Afghanistan.
-Thank God for the right to religious freedom and to challenge the repression of muslims by communist China (to pick out just one of the many human rights abuses committed by the current Chinese Government).
+Thank God for the right to religious freedom and to challenge the repression of muslims by communist China (to pick out just one of the human rights abuses committed by the Chinese Communist Party).

 You may be under the mistaken impression that Games of Thrones was just some fantasy engineered for mass market entertainment.
 Wrong.
 Game of Thrones can be watched on multiple levels.
-The most popular TV show ever, Game of Thrones contains more insight into British history than any book I ever studied at school.
+The most popular TV show ever, Game of Thrones brought British history to life more powerfully than any book I ever studied at school.

 In case you missed the metaphor, Game of Thrones is the origin story of Western Civilisation.
 Westeros is Western Europe, The Seven Kingdoms are the United Kingdom.
 Kings Landing is London.
 The North is Yorkshire (Winterfell is Leeds) and beyond the wall is Scotland.
 If you didn’t get that The Wall was Hadrian’s Wall then really, were you even watching??
 In the final episode Aya Stark is seen on a boat headed west across a vast ocean towards a New World (hint: that’ll be America).